aws-samples/aws-hpc-tutorials/content/10-monitoring/grafana/04-grafana-overview.md

 ![ParallelCluster Status](/images/monitoring/pc-head-ip.png)

-Open a browser (e.g. Chrome or Firefox) and and connect to the head node of your cluster using the public ip address.
-Click on **GRAFANA DASHBOARDS** on the landing page as shown below
+Open a browser (e.g. Chrome or Firefox) and connect to the head node of your cluster using the public ip address `https://PUBLIC_IP`.
+Click on **GRAFANA DASHBOARDS** on the landing page as shown below:

 ![Grafana Landing](/images/monitoring/grafana-db-landing.png)